-Samsung Music Hub imported into U.S. with free 30 day trial; service debuts on the Samsung Galaxy S III
+Samsung Mobile Launches Music Hub in U.S. on the Galaxy S III with a

 Free 30-Day Trial